jaynro/get-cleaning-data/CodeBook.md

 ### Identifiers
  1. Subject: A unique  identifier for the 30  subject who carried out the experiment.
- 2. Activities:  Each subject performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+ 2. Activities:  Each subject can perform the following activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-### Varibles
+### Variables

 Detailed information of the measured variables can be found on this link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones